ambikagollapudi567/Indian-Rupee-Exchange-Rates/README.md

     .Identify the feature to be extracted from the data.

-    .For example, In the current repository I am extracting following feature.
+    .For example, In the current repository I am extracting following features.

          1. CurrencyName.